lmandl/separable-PI-DeepONet/README.md

 * separable PI DeepONets (see separable PINNs: https://jwcho5576.github.io/spinn.github.io/, https://arxiv.org/abs/2306.15969)

 #### Current TODOs
-* Consistency using x and t in Burgers Example
 * fix consistency for the use of p_ics_train, p_bcs_train, p_res_train, and p_test and make it compatible with sampling from a predefined grid

 #### Upcoming Tasks
 * include loss weighting as args
+* save model / checkpointing
 * Biot's equation of consolidation in 1D

 #### Potential Extensions
 * hard enforcement of dirichlet BCs (https://www.sciencedirect.com/science/article/pii/S0045782522001207)
 * modified MLP see (https://epubs.siam.org/doi/10.1137/20M1318043 and https://jwcho5576.github.io/spinn.github.io/)

-#### Future Projects / Minor TODOs
-* Refactor training loop into PI_DeepONet class
-* Unify use of jax.vmap and jax.jit
-* Visualization
-* CheckPoint / Save & Load Weights
-* Input Shape in Flax is inferred from last axis: Does not need to be specified beforehand,
-* adjust network size accordingly

 ### Data/Equations
-Project is focused on later use of (physics-informed) DeepONets for solving problems in porous media.
+Project is focused on later use of physics-informed DeepONets for solving problems.
 Current plans are:
 * Biot's equation of consolidation in 1D
+* fracture mechanics example

 Upcoming examples:
 * theory of porous media (TPM) for consolidation in 1D